How to Create a Pivot Table for Data Analysis in Microsoft Excel

 - Hover over the desired data field, note the small black arrowhead to the right of the text

-- Selecting the black arrowhead reveals a drop down ‘Filter’ menu – extremely useful for isolating data within a single field, or comparisons between similar data ranges across multiple data sources.
+- Selecting the black arrowhead reveals a drop-down ‘Filter’ menu – extremely useful for isolating data within a single field, or comparisons between similar data ranges across multiple data sources.

-- Select the Vessel Nationality filter menu.
+- Select the County filter menu.

-Modifying the filters of each available field will almost always directly alter the data presented in the pivot table and is a sure fire method of unlocking the true potential of your data.
+Modifying the filters of each available field will almost always directly alter the data presented in the pivot table and is a sure-fire method of unlocking the true potential of your data.

 Use Pivot Tables to Uncover Data Trends

 You can use a pivot table to work your data into new angles, helping you to uncover new trends and statistics for your work, business, or otherwise.
 Pivot tables work best when they have a large amount of data to work with, multiple data fields, and some duplicate data fields, too.

 That’s not to say you cannot use them with a smaller data sample.
 The example data for this article was just 500 rows and 14 columns, three of which were in use to manipulate the data.